-1. Effectively communicate to two distinctly different audiences/recipients;
+Effectively communicate to two distinctly different audiences/recipients;

-- Comprehensively analyze all potential violations of state and federal health care laws and regulations as well as relevant regulations associated with the COVID-19 pandemic; and, - 3.
+- 2. Comprehensively analyze all potential violations of state and federal health care laws and regulations as well as relevant regulations; and, - 3.
 Set forth meaningful, practical, and measurable compliance recommendations and pragmatic directives.